Ham's Redemption: Description and analysis of painting

 The painting is the fruit of a moment of post-emancipation, marked by the adhesion of racialism in the public sphere and the "necessity" of actions in relation to the destiny of the black and mixed population in the free and republican order.
 The painting alludes to the first book of the Bible, Genesis, Chapter 9.
 In the episode, a drunk and naked Noah is exposed, instead of covered, by his son Ham to the latter's brothers Shem and Japheth.
 For bringing shame upon him, Noah condemns Ham to be a slave along with his son Canaan, who is cursed as "the servant of the servants".
 Noah prophesied that he, Ham, would be "the last of the slaves of his brethren."
-Ham was then pointed out in the Bible as the supposed father of the African races.
-This was the basis for Christians from the 16th to the 17th centuries to justify slavery in colonial economies.
+Ham was later described as the supposed father of the African races.
+This was a basis for white Christians from the 16th to the 17th centuries to justify slavery in colonial economies.

 The painting shows a sort of reversal of the "curse" of African descent.
 The work is notable for its artistic realism, showing gradations of skin color between the three generations.
 The baby is the whitest, followed by the father, sitting next to the mother, who holds the child in her lap.
 The grandmother, in the left corner, has the darkest skin.
-She is raising her hands to the sky in thanksgiving.
+She is raising her hands to the sky giving thanks.
 By being born white, her grandchild was freed from the "curse" of being black, since her daughter, a mulata, had married the white man.

 This gradation of color notably follows from left to right, showing the process of miscegenation.
 Here, it is not only a question of cultural and racial elimination, but also of the desire for progress that, in Brocos's eyes, would come only through the "laundering" of the population and the approximation to European culture, eliminating and ignoring other ethnicities and customs.